 Olympus E-M10 III versus Panasonic GX85

 The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were revealed to the public, respectively, in August 2017 and April 2016.
 Both the E-M10 III and the GX85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 III and the Panasonic GX85.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M10 III – represents the basis for the calculations across all the size and weight measures).